 With the Chase Sapphire Preferred Card, you earn 2x points for each dollar spent on travel and dining purchases at restaurants worldwide and one point per dollar spent on everything else.
 Not sure where to start?
 Spend $4,000 on purchases in the first three months and earn 60,000 bonus points.
 For some perspective, that can be redeemed for $750 toward travel through Chase Ultimate Rewards.
 In fact, you get 25% more value when you redeem your points for travel purchases through Chase Ultimate Rewards.

 The travel benefits don’t end there, however.
 You also have the opportunity to transfer your points to a partner frequent travel program.
 Most transfers offer a solid 1:1 ratio.
-The partner programs include both airline and hotel programs like British Airways Executive Club, Korean Air SKYPASS, United MileagePlus, Marriott Rewards, The Ritz-Carlton Rewards and more.
+The partner programs include both airline and hotel programs like British Airways Executive Club, Flying Blue AIR FRANCE KLM, United MileagePlus, Marriott Bonvoy, World of Hyatt and more.
 These partnerships are especially worth it since the card does not come with a foreign transaction fee.

 When not used toward travel expenses, you can redeem your points for a number of rewards like cash, gift cards or travel expenses.
 Geared towards travel spenders, the Chase Sapphire Preferred Card offers a better return when you use your points toward travel spending.
 Additionally, as long as your account is open and in good standing, your points will never expire.

-Further benefits with the Chase Sapphire Preferred Card include trip cancellation insurance, auto rental collision damage waiver, baggage delay insurance, trip delay reimbursement, as well as protections for your purchases including returns and warranties.
+Further benefits with the Chase Sapphire Preferred Card include trip cancellation insurance, auto rental collision damage waiver, baggage delay insurance, trip delay reimbursement, as well as protection for your purchases including returns and warranties.

 No penalty APR - Without a penalty APR, you won’t have to stress about coughing up a lot of money in case you miss a payment or make a late payment.